robi-r/bornobuddy/docs/TECHNICAL_DOCUMENTATION.md

 ## AI & System Architecture

-### Architecture Diagram

-[**Placeholder for Architecture Diagram (Image/PDF)**] *Please insert your architecture diagram here.
-This diagram should visually represent the data flow, components (Streamlit, Gemini, gTTS, Qdrant), and their interactions.*

 ### Models Used

 *   **Google Gemini (via `google.genai`):** Utilized for generating dynamic, context-aware phrase suggestions.
 The specific model is configurable via the `GEMINI_MODEL` environment variable (e.g., `gemini-pro`, `gemini-1.5-flash`).
 The model is chosen for its natural language generation capabilities and ability to generate structured JSON output.